 Host - If you select Host for the Remote Secure Group, then the Remote Secure Group will be the same as the Remote Security Gateway setting: IP Address, FQDN (Fully Qualified Domain Name), or Any.
 (Remote Security Gateway settings are explained on the following page.)
-In the example shown in Figure 7-15, the Remote Secure Group is the same as the Remote Security Gateway, set to a specific IP Address.
+In the example shown in Figure 6-12, the Remote Secure Group is the same as the Remote Security Gateway, set to a specific IP Address.

-Any - If you select Any for the Remote Security Group, as shown in Figure 7-16, the local Firewall Router will accept a request from any IP address.
-This setting should be chosen when the other endpoint is using DHCP or PPPoE on the WAN side.
+Any - If you select Any for the Remote Security Group, the local VPN Router will accept a request from any IP address.
+This setting, shown in Figure 6-13, should be chosen when the other endpoint is using DHCP or PPPoE on the WAN side.